yuchenzhang/onepennymedia/README.md

 ## development

-One Penny Media is based on the blogging engine called: [Typo](https://github.com/fdv/typo).
+One Penny Media/FAQ is based on the blogging engine called: [Typo](https://github.com/fdv/typo).
 Quoting its description:

     Typo is the oldest and most powerful Ruby on Rails blogware, providing custom templates, powerful drag and drop plugins API, advanced SEO capabilities, XMLRPC API and many more.